2003 ricin letters

 The 2003 ricin letters were two ricin-laden letters found on two occasions between October and November 2003.
 One letter was mailed to the White House and intercepted at a processing facility; another was discovered with no address in South Carolina.
 A February 2004 ricin incident at the Dirksen Senate Office Building was initially connected to the 2003 letters as well.

-The letters were sent by an individual who referred to themselves as "Fallen Angel".
+The letters were sent by someone referring to themselves as "Fallen Angel".
 The sender, who claimed to own a trucking company, expressed anger over changes in federal trucking regulations.
 As of 2008, no connection between the Fallen Angel letters and the Dirksen building incident has been established.
 A $100,000 reward was offered in 2004 by the federal law enforcement agencies investigating the case, but to date the reward remains unclaimed.

 Background

 Ricin

 Ricin is a white powder that can be produced as a liquid or a crystal.
 Ricin is an extremely toxic plant protein that can cause severe allergic reactions, and exposure to small quantities can be fatal.
-The toxin inhibits the formation of proteins within cells of exposed individuals.
+The toxin inhibits the formation of proteins within cells of exposed people.
 The U.S. Centers for Disease Control and Prevention (CDC) states that 500 micrograms is the minimum lethal dose of ricin in humans provided that exposure is from injection or inhalation.
 Ricin is easily purified from castor-oil manufacturing waste.
 It has been utilized by various states and organizations as a weapon, being most effective as an assassination weapon, notably in the case of the 1978 assassination of Bulgarian dissident Georgi Markov.